RensTillmann/vim-cheat-sheet/README.md

 :wn			# write current file and go to the next one :n[ext]			# open next buffer
 :prev			# open previous buffer
+:ls			# list all buffers
+:ls!			# list all buffers (including unlisted buffers) :b#			# switch to previous edited buffer
+:b3			# switch to buffer 3
+3 CTRL-^		# switch to buffer 3 in NORMAL mode
+:b fil[ename.txt]	# use <TAB> to autocomplete filenames CTRL-D			# list all the possible autocomplete filenames when tabbing through buffers

 # Moving around (positioning the cursor at the correct place in the file)
 w           # move cursor to the start of the next word